clarkfitzg/phd_research/github_crawl/notes.md

 They also did a map of source code duplication in Github repos requiring a bunch of
 downloads: http://janvitek.org/pubs/oopsla17b.pdf
 Cool stuff.

+Just messing around searching for my username- I found this repo: https://github.com/adamtclark/tradeoff_model.
+This is interesting because it has a bunch of R code that is not a package.
+It reminds me of Scott's code- highly repetitive.
+Github marks this as an R repository.
+So lets try to find all R repositories, download them, and then we can check to see which ones are valid packages.